 - Tests of interactive prototypes – With Userbrain you can test your prototypes built in eg. InVision, Sketch, or Figma, while with UsabilityHub you can’t test fully interactive prototypes.

 - Multi-site testing – When testing with Userbrain, sending your testers to another website as part of your test is possible.

 - Unlimited team members – no matter how big your team, you can invite them all to Userbrain and assign roles.
 With Usability Hub, you only get unlimited seats with the Pro plan.

 You can create a free account and even get your first test free of charge.

 - No 5-Second & First-Click Tests included – Compared to Userbrain, UsabilityHub also supports the recording of qualitative data like heatmaps, clickstreams and path analysis.

 Userbrain’s pricing in comparison to UsabilityHub

-Userbrain is more affordable than UsabilityHub, pricing starts at $39 per tester – without any subscription.
-With UsabilityHub the Basic Plan starts at $79/mo.
+Userbrain is more affordable than UsabilityHub, and pricing starts at $39 per tester – without any subscription.
+With UsabilityHub the Basic Plan starts at $79 /month.